carboncopyrefi/carbon-copy-site/content/guides/web3-grant-fundraising-guide-ngo.md

 </li>

-<li>If you click “Yes, Publish my Project,” you should see this congratulatory message.
+<li>If you click "Yes, Publish my Project," you should see this congratulatory message.

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 3 - setting up your project - 15.png"}
 ::